-During the second quarter of 2000, the Company recorded a gain of approximately \$57 million from the sale of the Company's warrants to purchase 5.5 million shares of priceline common stock (see Note 5).
-Results for the fourth quarter of 2000 include a charge of approximately \$50 million for the Company's employee home computer program.
+During the second quarter of 2000, the Company recorded a gain of approximately \$57 million from the sale of the Company's warrants to purchase 5.5 million shares of priceline common stock (see Note 4).
+During the third quarter of 2000, the Company recorded a \$14 million extraordinary loss on the repurchase prior to scheduled maturity of long-term debt (see Note 7).
+Results for the fourth quarter of 2000 included a gain of approximately \$41 million for the recovery of start-up expenses related to the Canadian services agreement (see Note 4) and a charge of approximately \$56 million for the Company's employee home computer program.

 ITEM 9.
-DISAGREEMENTS WITH ACCOUNTANTS ON ACCOUNTING AND FINANCIAL DISCLOSURE
+CHANGES IN AND DISAGREEMENTS WITH ACCOUNTANTS ON ACCOUNTING AND FINANCIAL DISCLOSURE